BBBase-EHeresy-PPPub/PPPub/docs/mesbg2024/forces_of_good/dwarven_holds.md

 **WARGEAR**

-- Heavy Dwarf armour
+- [Heavy Dwarf Armour]
 - Mattock
-- throwing weapon
+- Throwing Weapon

 **HEROIC ACTIONS**

-- Heroic March
+- [Heroic March]

 **SPECIAL RULES**

-- Ancient Enemies (Orc)
+- [Ancient Enemies] (Orc)

 - **Mattock** `ACTIVE`

-Two-handed weapon, where if this model wins a Duel roll, they may choose to try and knock down an enemy instead of making Strikes.
+[Two-handed weapon][Two-handed Weapon], where if this model wins a Duel roll, they may choose to try and knock down an enemy instead of making Strikes.
 Choose a single enemy in the combat, and both models roll a D6, adding their Strength values.
 If this model has an equal or higher result, then the chosen enemy is knocked Prone.
 This may be done before any other friendly models make their Strikes.

 </div>

 ---
 <div class="unitCard" markdown>

 ### IRON HILLS CAPTAIN [80 POINTS]